kumar-yogesh08/TransitSync/ReadMe.md

 would be a work of art and a technological marvel if implemented.

 ## 📘 Learn More
 The further Explanation and understanding of the project can be inferred from TransitSync_Architecture&Code/workFlow&Explanation as a introductory text file doesn't do justice to complicated nuances of the project.
-One can also refer to ./Project Report and FieldTest&UI for visual understanding (only for Autos/ Buses are future Implementation).
+One can also refer to ./Project Report and FieldTest&UI for visual understanding (only for Autos, Buses are future Implementation).

 ## 📫 Contact